 Another concern when combining alcohol with Ritalin is that the effects may be unpredictable based on the amounts of each that are taken, as well as differences between individual users.
 For instance, in some people, mixing Ritalin and alcohol raises blood pressure, while in others it may not.

 Someone regularly abusing these substances alone or in combination will likely benefit from some form of treatment.
 Combined substance abuse treatment may include:

 - Inpatient or residential rehabilitation.

 - Individual and/or group therapy.

-- Alcoholics Anonymous, or other recovery support groups.
+- Attendance of Alcoholics Anonymous/other recovery support groups.

 Signs and Symptoms

 Common physical side effects of drinking alcohol include:

 - Self-destructive behavior and deterioration of health, relationships and work/school performance.

 Signs and symptoms of stimulant (Ritalin) abuse include: